What a wonderful (and busy) year – 10 highlights of 2017 at NIDA

 Photo: Kate Cherry on set with NIDA students

-As we draw closer to saying farewell to 2017, we take a look back at some of the highlights from this year at NIDA.
+We take a look back at some of the highlights from 2017 at NIDA.

 - Kate Cherry’s first year